 There have been many lawsuits that have been filed against W.M.
 Barr alleging the defective nature of the product.
 In many instances, the manufacturer has settled the lawsuits without admitting any sort of guilt.
 However, W.M.
 Barr typically attempts to deny liability for the harms suffered by plaintiffs by arguing that the warning label for the products clearly spells out the potential side effects of usage.
 In some instances, courts have sided with W.M.
 Barr when it comes to the issue of whether potential users were adequately warned.
 Nevertheless, there are open legal questions of whether these products are defectively designed and whether the manufacturer was negligent in the design of the product.

 If you or a family member has been injured after using a paint thinner containing methylene chloride, there are a number of different options for obtaining a legal remedy.
 Even if the manufacturer is not held liable, the store that sold you the product may be responsible for the harm that you have suffered.
-You should seek out legal counsel and discuss the facts of your case with a toxic paint stripper lawsuit law firm.
-Counsel can inform you whether you have a viable claim and what the process is for obtaining legal relief.
+You should seek out paint suit home depot legal counsel and discuss the facts of your case with a toxic paint stripper lawsuit law firm.
+A methylene chloride home depot lawsuit attorney can inform you whether you have a viable claim and what the process is for obtaining legal relief.